anand-saurabh/Firewall/README.md

 I have more ideas where we can possibly develop a mix of what to keep in-memory(a kind of smart caching strategy for rules given in file) and what to keep in file(disk).
 We can further discuss on these approachs over a call.

-My preference for teams are in following order from highest to lowest: Data Team , Platform Team.